Multi-scale analysis of lead-lag relationships in high-frequency financial markets: Setting

 \section{Setting}

-Throughout the paper we focus on situations where the resolution of the timestamps of datasets is {\it very} small.
-We let the time resolution correspond to $\tau_N:=2^{-N-1}$ for some $N\in\mathbb{N}$.
-We will develop an asymptotic theory in the high-frequency setting, i.e., when $N$ tends to infinity, or the time resolution shrinks to zero.
+We let the finest time resolution correspond to $\tau_N:=2^{-N-1}$ for some $N\in\mathbb{N}$.
+We suppose $\tau_N$ is comparable to the observation frequency of data.
+We will develop an asymptotic theory in the high-frequency setting, i.e., when $N$ tends to infinity, or the time resolution shrinks to zero, while the length of the whole observation interval stays fixed.

 As mentioned in the Introduction, our theoretical framework is based on a bivariate Gaussian process $B_t=(B^1_t,B^2_t)$ ($t\in\mathbb{R}$) with stationary increments satisfying properties \ref{bm}--\ref{cross-spec}.
-Since we are mainly interested in the lead-lag relationships at scales close to the finest observation resolution, it is convenient to ``relabel'' indices of the parameters $R_j$ and $\theta_j$ in \eqref{csd} so that the finest resolution $\tau_N$ corresponds to the level $j=1$ while we consider the asymptotic theory such that $N$ tends to infinity.
+Since we are mainly interested in the lead-lag relationships at scales close to the finest time resolution, it is convenient to ``relabel'' indices of the parameters $R_j$ and $\theta_j$ in \eqref{csd} so that the finest resolution $\tau_N$ corresponds to the level $j=1$ while we consider the asymptotic theory such that $N$ tends to infinity.
 For this reason, as in \cite{HK2016} we replace property \ref{cross-spec} with the following one: The cross-spectral density of $B$ is given by